-Self-care.
-What is that?
-What is it to you?
+What is that exactly?
 I’ve been asking my patients recently what they believe they do for self-care and most of them answer that they eat a healthy diet and exercise.
-This, to me, is the most basic form of self-care that helps us to survive like the other basic necessities of life; sleeping and breathing.
-Maybe that seems unusual to you, but in the big scheme of things, these basics are not going to propel us into the people that we are ultimately wanting to be.
+This is basic self-care for good health and well-being.
+But, this isn’t what I mean.
+In the big scheme of your life and goals, these basics are not going to propel us into the people that we are ultimately wanting to be.

-Now its your turn.
-What do you do?
-What do you miss doing?
-What do you feel you need to do but just haven’t had the motivation for it?
-Comment below!
-I would love to hear about it and maybe we can find a way to make it happen!
 Start a new type of self-care today and see what it opens up to you and how it may bring joy into your heart.
 Take the time to nourish yourself and watch as it expands out into everything you do.
 We sometimes believe that we don’t have the time to slow down and do that one thing that brings us joy.